-- 4.45 Aside from the changes in assumed journey lengths, the principal changes from 2005 are that petrol costs have risen by 10% and bus fares (using an annual MetroCard) by 40% by 2009. - Leeds remains the only centre where the cost of commuting by car (for those who have to pay) is greater than the cost of travel by bus.
-However, the latest increase in the cost of parking in Wakefield has reduced the difference between bus and car travel significantly here.
+- 4.47 Aside from the changes in assumed journey lengths, the principal changes from 2005 are that petrol costs have risen by 10% and bus fares (using an annual Metrocard) by 40% by 2009. - 4.48 Leeds remains the only centre where the cost of commuting by car (for those who have to pay) is greater than the cost of travel by bus.
+However, the latest increase in the cost of parking in Wakefield has reduced the difference between bus and car travel significantly here. - 4.49 It is clear from the generalised cost calculations that commuters who have access to a free workplace parking space (or free on street parking) have a real cost advantage over those who have to pay to park or use public transport.

-- 4.47 It is clear from the generalised cost calculations that commuters who have access to a free workplace parking space (or free on street parking) have a real cost advantage over those who have to pay to park or use public transport. - 4.48 For shorter distance commuters the penalties against bus use are proportionately greater because of the amount of walking and waiting time involved in their journey and fare structure.
-Nevertheless, census data shows that average car driver commuting distances are significantly greater than for bus users (around twice as long for trips to the main centres) reflecting a greater dispersal of origins. - 4.49 The impact of additional bus priority measures should, over time, increase average bus speeds in the peaks.
-However, it is likely that reducing boarding times at stops by the use of prepaid tickets and smartcard technology will have a potentially greater impact throughout the day. - 4.50 Petrol price increases, re-allocation of road space and increased parking charges will increase car user costs.
-However, the use of other measures to account for the social costs of car usage, such as road pricing or workplace parking charges, may also be required to achieve significant levels of modal shift. - 4.51 The availability of GPS data as the basis of vehicle journey time information will enable a better picture of year on year changes to be derived.
-However, to establish the overall picture comparable vehicle GPS data needs to be taken into account.
+- 4.50 For shorter distance commuters the penalties against bus use are proportionately greater because of the amount of walking and waiting time involved in their journey and fare structure.
+Nevertheless, census data shows that average car driver commuting distances are significantly greater than for bus users (around twice as long for trips to the main centres) reflecting a greater dispersal of origins. - 4.51 The impact of additional bus priority measures should, over time, increase average bus speeds in the peaks, however, it is likely that reducing boarding times at stops by the use of prepaid tickets and smartcard technology will have a potentially greater impact throughout the day. - 4.52 Petrol price increases, re-allocation of road space and increased parking charges will increase car user costs.
+The use of broader demand management measures may still be required in the future to achieve significant levels of modal shift. - 4.53 The availability of GPS data for journey time information will enable a better picture of year on year changes to be derived, providing comparable information can be obtained from the bus operators.